 Meanwhile, German Field Marshall Erwin Rommel was leading his Afrika Korps in retreat from Egypt back in Patton's direction, toward Tunisia.
-Despite the surrender of some Vichy French Generals and widespread disaffection due to Germany's invasion of Vichy Franch after Torch, Vichy France was still supporting Nazi Germany.
+Despite the surrender of some Vichy French Generals and widespread disaffection due to Germany's invasion of Vichy Franch after Torch, Vichy France was still supporting Germany.
 The French opened the Tunisian ports to the Germans, who then used Italian transport to flood troops into North Africa.
 Advancing American forces were solidly rebuffed by Rommel at the battle of Kasserine Pass in February 1943.
 It was the worst land defeat of the war by the Americans aside from the initial Japanese attacks in the Pacific.
 Washington called on the old tank expert, Patton, to figure things out.
 He replaced Major General Lloyd Fredendall as commander of II Corps, and also receiving promotion to Lieutenant General.
 General Omar Bradley became Patton's deputy commander.

 It was a time of crisis.
 The British, hardened by four years of warfare, patronized the untested American soldiers, and the Germans outright laughed at them.
 Patton stepped in and introduced sweeping changes, demanding strict discipline and pushing the men to sprint up the battle learning curve.
 Before an attack at Gafsa, he issued the following order:

 "I expect to see such casualties among officers, particularly staff officers, as will convince me that a serious effort has been made to capture this objective."This quote is highly reminiscent of things some of the most ruthless German Generals such as Ferdinand Schörner were saying.
 Naturally, not everyone was thrilled by this no-nonsense attitude, and no doubt many hated him for it, but it worked.
 He dismissed a General whose attack failed and quarrelled with his British allies.
 In imperious manner, the British sent over a delegation to set Patton straight about the quality of British air coverage, but during the meeting the Luftwaffe strafed and bombed Patton's headquarters, completely ruining their case and proving Patton's point.
-Patton later said about those Luftwaffe pilots, "if I could find the sons of bitches who flew those planes, I'd mail each of them a medal."
+Patton later said about those Luftwaffe pilots, "if I could find the SOBs who flew those planes, I'd mail each of them a medal."